artefactual/atom-docs/user-manual/glossary/glossary.rst

     <function>`, and other records.
 When an authenticated (i.e., logged in)
     user with edit privileges clicks on the heading of an :term:`information area` when in :term:`view mode`, the page reloads in :term:`edit mode` so the user can edit content.
-See: `recurring-information-areas`.
+See: :ref:`recurring-information-areas`.

   Arrangement
     The International Council on Archives (`ICA <http://www.ica.org/>`__)